tankcdr/solana-defi-indexer-rs/docs/setup.md

 ## Troubleshooting

+### Docker Issues

+- If using Docker and encountering issues:
+  - Check container status: `docker compose ps`
+  - View logs: `docker compose logs`
+  - Check network connectivity: `docker network inspect prediction-market-indexer_default`
+  - Verify persistent volumes: `docker volume ls`

 ### Database Connection Issues

-- Verify your Supabase credentials and URL
+- Verify your database credentials and URL
-- Check if your IP is allowed in Supabase's network restrictions
 - Ensure PostgreSQL port 5432 is accessible
 - Check that your database user has permissions to create schemas and tables
+- If using a hosted solution like Supabase, check if your IP is allowed in network restrictions

 ### Solana RPC Issues